Catalonia's push for independence from Spain: What to know

 Rajoy proposed the powers of Catalan officials be taken over by central government ministers.

-The meeting came almost three weeks after a controversial referendum seeking the region’s independence which was ruled illegal by the country’s Supreme Court.
+The meeting came almost three weeks after a controversial referendum seeking the region’s independence, which was later ruled illegal by the country’s Supreme Court.

 Catalan leader Carles Puigdemont has argued the referendum result gave him the mandate to move forward with independence.